Citizen01/lua-mta-fairplay/README.md

 MySQL database dump is located within the repository, so make sure to import that to your database server.

+You might also have to set all resources in the admin ACL group in the `acl.xml` file in the `/deathmatch` folder of your server.
+This way you will avoid issues with remote connections and such.

 I do not offer direct support with the gamemode as this is not really a public project, I uploaded this for other reasons.

 ### Description